 Catskill Communities

 Many villages and hamlets

 have retained the qualities that have attracted people to the Catskills for generations historic, walkable downtowns, local businesses, and access to recreational opportunities in the surrounding forest, rivers and opens spaces.
+Although all Catskill communities

+Phoenicia Once a mainstay in the logging.

+bluestone, and hotel industries,

+this hamlet along the Esopus

+Creek offers numerous fishing,

+tubing, kayaking and hiking

+opportunities, along with an

+historic train ride and an eclectic mix of downtown businesses.
+CATSKILL Interpretive Center

-Although all Catskill communities reflect some aspect of the mountainous region they share, each community is distinct in its own way, depending on location, topography, cultural history and other influences.
+reflect some aspect of the mountainous region they share, each community is distinct in its own way, depending on location, topography, cultural history and other influences.
 Visitors are encouraged to explore the many villages and hamlets of the Catskills, only a few of which are featured below.

+Woodstock

+Long renowned as a cultural hub for artists, musicians and social activists, this village has a thriving main street with a great variety of shops and eateries, as well as easy access to popular hiking areas such as Overtook Mountain.